dhedlund/importu/README.md

 trivial to extend Importu to handle additional formats.
 See the `lib/importu/importer` directory for implementations of supported importers.

-The current version of Importu depends on both ActiveRecord and ActiveSupport, which will become optional in a future release.

 ## Example
 **Please read the tutorial in the [import-examples](https://github.com/dhedlund/importu-examples) repository for